Voluntary Disclosure: Unfiled Returns

 2. Policy

-The Wisconsin Department of Revenue has a new policy regarding the interest rate charged on taxes due through voluntary disclosure of unfiled returns.
-Previously, 18% delinquent interest was charged on the tax due.
-Effective January 1, 2011, 12% regular interest will be charged on the tax due instead of the delinquent interest rate.
+The interest rate charged on taxes due through voluntary disclosure of unfiled returns is reduced from the 18% delinquent interest rate to the 12% regular interest rate.

 • Late filed individual or fiduciary income tax return--$50.